Creating a Sequence

 static <I> Mono<I> fromDirect(Publisher<? extends I> source)

-// To create a Mono from a Callable, Runnable, or a Supplier
+To create a Mono

 static <T> Mono<T> fromCallable(Callable<? extends T> supplier)